 Hi Senanu, tell us a bit about your interiors business…

-Daar Living is a specialist interior design shop and styling service located in Osu, Accra.
+Daar Living is a specialist interior design online store and styling service located in Osu, Accra.
 Our style is vibrant and fun, and also really Pan African, because things come to us from all over the continent.
-I love our colonial furniture, which I refinish, and it sells in the shop.
-Although we will always have a physical store, due to rising demand – including international enquiries – we are starting to pivot to online, e-commerce and wholesale.
+I love our colonial furniture, which I refinish, and it sells in the online shop.
+Due to rising demand – including international enquiries – we recently pivoted from a physical shop to e-commerce.

-What are the trademarks of African interior design?
+What are the hallmarks of African interior design?

 What are some simple ways to add African style to your home?